Cultural history of India

-Indian culture, often labelled as a combination of several cultures, has been influenced by a history that is several millennia old, beginning with the Indus Valley Civilization and other early cultural areas.
+Indian culture, often labelled as a combination of several cultures, has been influenced by a history that is several millennia old, beginning with the Indus Valley Civilisation and other early cultural areas.
 Influences from the Muslim world and the West (primarily the United Kingdom) significantly affected the culture during the second millennium.

 Ancient era

 The culture of the Indo-Aryans became the main culture of ancient India; however, a variety of indigenous groups were also present which interacted with the Indo-Aryans.
 The geography of the Indian subcontinent shaped the region's interactions with the world, as the northern mountain ranges restricted contact with the rest of Asia, and the Indian Ocean to the south enabled Indian sailors to trade and export their culture and religion.
 It has often been argued that the bounteousness of the natural environment in the subcontinent, coupled with the inevitability of the vicious impact of certain natural cycles such as the monsoon, made Indians more attracted towards comforts while becoming more accepting of a challenging fate.